 The annual financial statements are not prepared on the basis of accounting policies applicable to a going concern.
 The Council of the Parent municipality approved an item on 29 June 2020 to disestablish the entity through an undwinding process.
 The Service Delivery Agreement entered into between the entity and its Parent municipality, in terms of Section 76(b) of the Local Government: Municipal Systems Act, 2000, for the promotion of economic development in the West Rand, be terminated in terms of the provisions of the Service Delivery Agreement.
 The functions currently performed by the entity including personnel, assets and other resources must be transferred to the Parent municipality.
 A maximum period of six (6) months i.e. up to the end of 31 December 2020 is provided/allowed for the transfer of personnel and other resources from the entity to the Parent municipality.
-This period may be extended at the end of the period depending on the progress of the unwinding process.
-The Department of Planning and Re-industrialisation be the lead Department for the unfolding of the necessary processes and the transfer of the function back into the Parent municipality.
+This period may be extended at the end of the period depending on the progress of the unwinding processes and the transfer of the function back into the Parent municipality.
 Approval has been granted for the extension of four (4) board members' term of office up to 31 December 2020 to allow the board to function during the unwinding process.

-34. Events after the reporting date
+35. Events after the reporting date